QuantumEngineeredSystems/HarmonicSteadyState.jl/docs/src/examples/forward_transmission.md

 # Linear response and S21
 ````

 To find the response of the driven system to a second, weak probe, we use the method described [here](https://quantumengineeredsystems.github.io/HarmonicBalance.jl/stable/background/stability_response#linresp_background).
 Here, we calculate the response in the same rotating frame as the Hamiltonian.
-The linear response is related to the scattering paramter $S_{21}$ by
+The linear response is related to the scattering parameter $S_{21}$ by
 $$S_{21}=1-\frac{\kappa_{ext}}{2} \chi,$$
 where $\kappa_{ext}$ is the coupling of the system to the measurement apparatus.